All India Institute of Medical Sciences, Majra: Hospital

+A full trumpet interchange has been approved to provide direct access between AIIMS Rewari and National Highway 48.
+The project is estimated to cost ₹308 crore, and construction is expected to begin following approval from the concerned authorities.
+The interchange is planned to improve traffic movement and address waterlogging issues reported near existing underpasses during monsoon months.

 Academics

 Like all other AIIMS the institute will select students for MBBS course through NEET(UG) annually.
 The institute will have 100 UG (MBBS) seats and 60 B.Sc.
 (Nursing) seats.